imZODEX/Inventory_Management/Readme.txt

 6. I you want to register as admin you need to do it from Django Admin or change SQlite data base.

+FEATURES

 1.1	User Interfaces
 Customer View (can register and login)
 1. Registration
     a.
 Signup and logging page
 2. The home page will show one navigation bar (site name, home, orders history, Cart, search bar, username – change password, help, logout, view profile) and items list with image, price to buy.
 3. Cart should show selected items
     a.
 Add to cart option on items
     b.
 All items in cart
     c.
 Cumulative price and solo price of items
     d.
 Cart items will have removed option
 4. Payment link should come on checkout
     a.
 After clicking on buy the user will see the total amount to pay and payment receipt and confirm button.
 5. Mail notification at successful order placement
     a.
 All transection details will be sent by mail to the user and to the admin also.

 1.2	Admin Interfaces